scientiist/jGUI/README.md

 All "class" objects are created via ClassName()

 ## GUIContainer
+Main container object for GUI's (All GUIObjects must be children of this container to render)
 ### Methods:
 #### render() : nil
 Renders the GUIContainer (use in love.draw only)